Introduction

 diagram of instance lifecycle

 Instantiating always begins at INIT.
 It is rare but possible that an error will occur during INIT that causes the instance to be marked as INIT_FAIL.
 If initialization succeeds, the instance becomes READY and usage time measurement begins for purposes such as billing.
-When the user is done, she can terminate the instance.
+When the user is done, she can terminate the instance, that is, permanently stop it.
+Terminating can also be triggered by the owner of the device, expiration of timers, or other events.

 In the case of INIT_FAIL, you can contact a rerobots employee for assistance, or you can try to start a new instance again.
 Internal rerobots logging will automatically save this event for further investigation later.